Rishthegreat/Notes/School/WW1.md

 	- However, US was even more mad because the Germans were killing Americans
 		- This is going to be a main reason that America enters the War on the Allied side

+### How the US is in the War
+- The US did not have a long standing army
+	- 1917 - Selective Service Act